-In May this year, an online mortgage broker, Trussle, secured £13.6 million in round B funding, so we can expect to see more from the company over the next year.
+In May 2018, an online mortgage broker, Trussle, secured £13.6 million in round B funding, so we can expect to see more from the company in 2019.

 Trussle does what so many other fintech companies have done: it’s found a niche in the market and designed a service that directly helps customers.
 It compares over 11,000 deals from more than 90 different lenders to help clients get the best mortgage.

 As if weren’t enough, Trussle also continues to watch the market and help users identify and switch to better deals later on.
 It’s this ongoing support that retains customer loyalty and appreciation – something that investors clearly share as well.

 Cleo’s AI helps users to manage their finances through a social media chatbot.
-Users can track their expenditure and savings, all within Facebook Messenger, which helps them save money and plan their finances beter.
+Users can track their expenditure and savings, all within Facebook Messenger, which helps them save money and plan their finances better.

 It’s already proved successful, and it looks like Cleo is ready to introduce the service to other markets as well.